Barry Melrose

-Barry James Melrose (born July 15, 1956) is a Canadian–American retired broadcaster and former professional ice hockey player and head coach.
-Melrose played in the World Hockey Association (WHA) and National Hockey League (NHL).
-After retiring from playing, he became a head coach and is best known for being the coach of the Los Angeles Kings in their run to the 1993 Stanley Cup Finals.
+Barry James Melrose (July 15, 1956 – September 9, 2026) was a Canadian and American professional ice hockey player, coach and broadcaster.
+He played in the World Hockey Association (WHA) and National Hockey League (NHL).
+After retiring from playing, he became a head coach for the Los Angeles Kings in the team's run to the 1993 Stanley Cup Final.
 Until 2023, he was a long-time commentator and hockey analyst for ESPN as well as a contributor for the NHL Network.